Fields of innovation

 Life with advanced machines

 The machines we interact with in the future will appear to us to be intelligent, cooperative and responsible.
 Their knowledge of users, from demands to the situational context, will allow them serve in a way that demonstrates purpose.
-At Bosch, we anticipate that by the year 2025, 50 percent of the systems that are responsible for generating our revenue will half self-x capabilities, underscoring the importance of these developments to our business.
+At Bosch, we anticipate that by the year 2025, 50 percent of the systems that are responsible for generating our revenue will have self-x capabilities, underscoring the importance of these developments to our business.

 Importantly, as machines begin to mimic abilities that are currently the domain of humans alone, interesting questions arise.
 For example, what are the ethical and social values of these systems?
 How can we create trust in autonomous systems in a human-machine collaboration environment?
 How can we guarantee systems’ integrity when they change structures, features, knowledge and behavior independently?